MuonMC/muon-mappings/README.md

 ### `build`
-Build a GZip'd archive containing a tiny mapping between official (obfuscated), [hashed-mojmap](https://github.com/QuiltMC/mappings-hasher), and Quilt Mappings names ("named") and packages enigma mappings into a zip archive.
+Build a GZip'd archive containing a tiny mapping between official (obfuscated), [hashed-mojmap](https://github.com/QuiltMC/mappings-hasher), and Muon Mappings names ("named") and packages enigma mappings into a zip archive.

 ### `mapNamedJar`
-Builds a deobfuscated jar with Quilt mappings and automapped fields (enums, etc.).
+Builds a deobfuscated jar with Muon mappings and automapped fields (enums, etc.).
 Unmapped names will be filled with [hashed-mojmap](https://github.com/QuiltMC/mappings-hasher) names.

 ### `decompileVineflower`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.